WenHao1223/goodbye-world-backend/textract-full/README.md

   "identity_no": "Identity/IC number",
   "date_of_birth": "Date of birth in YYYY-MM-DD format", "nationality": "Nationality",
-  "licence_number": "License number",
+  "license_number": "License number",
-  "licence_classes": ["Array of license classes"], "valid_from": "Valid from date in YYYY-MM-DD format", "valid_to": "Valid to date in YYYY-MM-DD format", "address": "Full address"
+  "license_classes": ["Array of license classes"], "valid_from": "Valid from date in YYYY-MM-DD format", "valid_to": "Valid to date in YYYY-MM-DD format", "address": "Full address"